 As explained above, Ubimo uses the Non-PII collected to identify and target the most relevant audience in real-time, based on the context of location and experience, that will most likely have the strongest and most positive response to an advertisement served at a given moment.
 Ubimo also analyzes Non-PII collected during given advertising campaigns for trends, nuances, anomalies, and other factors that can be used to optimize the Ubimo Platform and serve Ubimo clients better.

 Ubimo may also use Non-PII collected and advertising data segments created therefrom for the purposes of cross-app advertising (advertising between browsers or applications on a single device) or cross-device advertising (advertising between multiple devices).
 In certain instances, Ubimo may be able to infer, with a reasonable degree of certainty, that two different devices are used by the same user (i.e., Joe Smith is the user of both an iPad and iPhone previously served via the Ubimo Platform).
 Thus, we may use this information to deliver targeted advertisements across multiple computers or devices.
 This is sometimes referred to as cross-device advertising.

 How Long Does Ubimo Hold Collected Data?

-Ubimo may retain any data collected in any format, such as web log data, aggregations, and reports, for as long as necessary for reasonable and legitimate business purposes including client analysis, internal analysis, fraud prevention, cybersecurity audits, legal compliance, and client disputes.
+Ubimo may retain any data collected in any format, such as web log data, aggregations, and reports, for up to 15 months, including client analysis, internal analysis, fraud prevention, cybersecurity audits, legal compliance, and client disputes.
 Ubimo may retain data beyond the foregoing time limits if required by law or Court Order.

 Third Party Websites & Links